evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Users can create aliases that can be used in patch builds (in the "upstream" project) to kick off a child patch (in the "downstream" project).
-Create aliases in the upstream project in the Patch Trigger Aliases section of the project configuration page.
-Click "NEW ALIAS".
+Create aliases in the upstream project in the Patch Aliases section of the project configuration page.
+Click "Add Patch Trigger Alias".

 Options: